Creo unveils AI-based BioBulb for indoor plant walls

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Creo has unveiled its BioBulb technology platform that allows businesses to create appealing indoor plant walls with automated water and nutrient systems.
+Creo has unveiled its BioBulb platform that allows businesses to create appealing indoor plant walls with automated water and nutrient systems.

 The system uses AI to create a smart, green living system that allows nature to grow in environments with scarce resources, such as inside office building lobbies.